SimplexDevelopment/FreedomNetworkSuite/README.md

 The modules are non-plugin driven, meaning that in no way are any modules an extension of the Bukkit plugin interface.
 This is because the commons library is designed to be a JavaPlugin extension which utilizes each loaded module as a resource.
 Any modules are by default an extension of the commons library.

-Modules are defined by a module.yml in the resources folder, which contains the path to the main class file, and a list of dependencies if it requires any other modules to run.

 This proof-of-concept also uses the following libraries:
  - [Aikar's ACF] for command handling